egison/egison/design/type-pm-compatibility.md

 is on the synchronized direct path and is not reported merely because it belongs to a pattern function.
-This statement does not place the complete definition body or its embedded expressions on that path; they remain subject to the other extension boundaries in this inventory and to the bridge obligations in Section 6.
+This statement does not place the complete definition body or its embedded expressions on that path; they remain subject to the other extension boundaries in this inventory and to the scope boundary in Section 7.

 If the definition body itself contains a residual non-core pattern form from Section 4.7, that body boundary is reported when the definition is checked.